Avaiga/taipy-doc/docs/manuals/studio/config/graphview.md

 We also start with an empty `config.toml` file, where the configuration elements will be defined.

+You can see the 'T' sign next to the `main.py` file in the EXPLORER pane.
+This indicates that this Python file is considered as the *main* Python module for the application.
+This is used when you need to assign a function to be executed in a Task configuration element.<br/>
+To set another source file as the *main* Python module file, simply right-click on the file in the EXPLORER pane and select "Taipy: Set as main module".

 ## Creating the first configuration elements

 We will start by opening a Graph View representing the entire configuration file